Neosperience/backpack/docs/source/modules/index.rst

    `panoramasdk.media`_ class or OpenCV images.
  - :ref:`geometry-readme` is a collection of classes representing 2D geometric primitives like points, lines, polylines, and some useful geometric algorithms.
+ - :ref:`config-readme` helps you to define the deploy-time configuration parameters, parse them into arbitrary Python object, as well as gives you a developer tool to avoid manually editing ``graph.json`` and business logic ``package.json`` when the parameters change.

 .. _`AWS Kinesis Video Streams`: https://aws.amazon.com/kinesis/video-streams/
 .. _`VLC Media Player`: https://www.videolan.org